-GHG emissions reductions are monitored by the Group Business Manager and the Carbon Reduce Lead.
-Both the Group Business Manager and Carbon Reduce Lead reports into the Director responsible for Sustainability, Executive Director, Alex Blenard, and the rest of the RPP Executive Board.
+GHG emissions reductions are monitored by the Carbon Reduce Lead and Deputy.
+Both the Carbon Reduce Lead and deputy report to the Director responsible for Sustainability, Executive Director, Alex Blenard, and the rest of the RPP Executive Board.
 Performance is monitored and reported on annually, using the metrics captured in E-manage.